Taswoor2507/MERN-ecommerce-website/README.md

 ## Purpose:

 This setup aims to organize the project codebase effectively, separating frontend and backend concerns to improve maintainability and scalability.
 It also facilitates better collaboration among team members working on different parts of the application

+## Nodemon Installation:

+The nodemon package is installed, likely using npm or yarn.
+Nodemon is a utility that monitors changes in your Node.js application and automatically restarts the server whenever code changes are detected.

+## Server Creation:

+The process involves creating a server using Node.js.
+Details such as how to create the server, what framework or library is used (e.g., Express.js), and any additional configurations or setup steps are not provided in the paragraph.

+## Purpose:

+Nodemon is installed to enhance the development workflow by automatically restarting the server upon code changes, eliminating the need for manual server restarts.
+The server creation process is essential for setting up the backend infrastructure, allowing the application to handle incoming requests, define routes, and provide responses to clients.

+## .env File Creation:

+A .env file is created in the project directory.
+The .env file typically stores environment variables used by the application.
+Environment variables in the .env file can include sensitive information such as API keys, database credentials, and configuration settings.

+## Purpose:

+The .env file helps manage environment-specific configurations without hardcoding them into the codebase.
+It enhances security by keeping sensitive information out of version control and limiting access to authorized personnel.
+Environment variables defined in the .env file can be accessed by the application at runtime, allowing for dynamic configuration based on the environment.